 You won’t find a single 90-degree angle in Switzerland’s architectural marvel, The Goetheanum, located a train ride from Basel.

 Completed in 1928, it was the first large-scale building to use reinforced concrete for sculptural forms.
-At least that’s what it says in the brochure, which makes it sound like some sort of grim multi-storey car park.
+At least that’s what it says in the brochure, which makes it sound like some sort of grim multi-story car park.

 The Goetheanum is home to the General Anthroposophical Society, which is as hard to understand as it is to say.
-As far as I can gather, it’s about spiritual enlightenment, human consciousness and cross-cultural awareness.
+As far as I can gather, it’s about spiritual enlightenment, human consciousness, and cross-cultural awareness.